nathanmentley/RemoteCongress/README.md

 3. Build and spin up the RemoteCongress server:

-    docker-compose up -d
+    docker-compose up

-4. Run the example app to run some test data through the system.
+4. In another terminal window run the example app to run some test data through the system.

     docker run --entrypoint /app/RemoteCongress.Example --net=host remote-congress/api